IBM-Cloud/logistics-wizard-toolchain/README.md

 ### Setting up code coverage tests

 In order to utilize the code coverage tests in the pipelines, you need add your repos to [coveralls][coveralls_url] and get the generated repo token.
-Once you get these tokens, go into each pipeline in the toolchain and populate the `COVERALLS_REPO_TOKEN` environment variables within the TEST stages.
+Once you get these tokens, use these values in the GitHub section during the toolchain configuration.
+Coverage tests will not be reported if you leave these values blank.

 ### Setting up email environment variables

 The TEST stage will make sure your app is capable of sending welcome emails.
 You need to set the corresponding environment variables by following the [Setting up email][email_instructions_url] section in the Logistics Wizard Controller README.
-Once you have your Gmail username and password, go into the `logistics-wizard` pipeline in the toolchain and populate the `SMTP_USER_NAME` and `SMTP_PASSWORD` environment variables within the TEST stage.
-After your app has been deployed, you must also go into your app's dashboard and set them in the *Runtime* --> *Environment Variables* section.
+Once you have your Gmail username and password, use these values in the Delivery Pipeline section during the toolchain configuration.
+Your controller app will be unable to send emails and corresponding tests will not be run if you leave these values blank.

 ---
 ### Learn more